hypan599/Bioinformatics/README.md

 # Bioinformatics
-my code of some small bioinformatics codes
+This is where I put some small bioinfo tools which I write them to train my python.